willpatterson/HOPSTACK/README.rst

 - Interfaces to popular sechudulers (Slurm, SGE)
 - Ad-hoc clustering with SSH

-As the LASubway project evolves, these planned features will likely evolve with it.
-This documentation will updated continuously as LAS is developed.
+As the HOPSTACK project evolves, these planned features will likely evolve with it.
+This documentation will updated continuously as HOPSTACK is developed.

 Overview of Basic Structure:
 ============================

-In it's current state of development and planning LASubway defines three distinct object types (called ``LASOs`` for LASubway Objects): ``stations``, ``metro lines`` and ``metros``, each comprised of the previous in the list.
+In it's current state of development and planning HOPSTACK defines three distinct object types (called ``LASOs`` for HOPSTACK Objects): ``stations``, ``metro lines`` and ``metros``, each comprised of the previous in the list.
 All LAS data objects are defined with ``YAML`` files inside a metro's base directory.
-All LAS objects are linked together with LASubway's ``data interpreter`` LASDI.
-LASDI and the LAS objects are described more below.
+All LAS objects are linked together with HOPSTACK's ``data interpreter`` DI.
+DI and the LAS objects are described more below.

 Stations:
 ---------